Holywell Street, Oxford

 Holywell Street is a street in central Oxford, England.
 It runs east–west with Broad Street to the west and Longwall Street to the east.
 About halfway along, Mansfield Road adjoins to the north.

 New College dominates the south side of the street.
 At the western end of the street is the King's Arms public house on the north corner, a favourite with Oxford University students, and the Indian Institute (now the home of The James Martin 21st Century School) to the south.
 On the north side is the Holywell Music Room, an historic chamber music venue built in 1742.
-Opposite a small cul-de-sac, Bath Place, leads via a small winding footpath to the historic Turf Tavern public house close to the old city wall.
+Opposite a small cul-de-sac, Bath Place, leads via a small winding footpath to the historic Turf Tavern public house close to the old Oxford city wall.
 The wall remains, in places, and follows the course of Holywell Street to the south, partly through New College.
 The buildings on the corner of Holywell Street and Mansfield Road, along with the Alternative Tuck Shop, are owned by Harris Manchester College, and are used as student accommodation.